 Revenue waterfall

 The revenue waterfall is a matrix that shows, for each booking cohort (the month invoices were issued), how the booked revenue unwinds into recognised revenue across subsequent periods — and how much is still deferred.
+The matrix has three sections:| Section | What it shows |

 | Booked revenue | One row per booking cohort; the Total column is the gross amount invoiced (net of tax) in that period |